AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 ### Remember Me

-Customers can select the _[!UICON
-TROL Remember Me]_ checkbox on the login page to save the contents of their shopping carts when the log-in session expires.
+Customers can select the _[!UICONTROL Remember Me]_ checkbox on the login page to save the contents of their shopping carts when the log-in session expires.

 | Remember Me? |  Result |
 | ------------ |  ------ |